alishalawani/ChatRoom/README.md

 # React Native Workshop
 Through this tutorial, we would be building a simple Chat Room app for both android and ios.
-We would be covering navigation in React Native, Flexbox, and using various react native APIs.
+We would be covering styling using Flexbox, and using various react native components.
 No backend involved, all messages would be stored in state.

 ### You can either fork and clone this repository or Follow the set up to start from scratch